cairo-book/cairo-book/src/ch11-02-macros.md

 const a: felt252 = consteval_int!(2 * 2 * 2);
 ```

-This will be interprated as `const a: felt252 = 8;` by the compiler.
+This will be interpreted as `const a: felt252 = 8;` by the compiler.